codex-protocol/api-docs/source/includes/_client-routes.md

 ## Get All Codex Records

-This endpoint can be used to retrieve all of your application's Codex Records.
+This endpoint can be used to retrieve all Codex Records _that your application currently owns._

 ```javascript
 import request from 'request'